samchamper/slim_vis/generating_slim_output.md

     output_str = "G"; // Seperator between generations.
     for (ind in all) {
         if (ind.color == "")  // Sentinal in case ind.color is not assigned.
-            ind.color = "#0000FF";
+            // Change if you want a different default color. ind.color = "#0000FF";
         hex_x = format("%.3x ", asInteger(ind.x * 4095 + 0.5));
         hex_y = format("%.3x ", asInteger(ind.y * 4095 + 0.5));